The two factions of C++

 In practice, of course, this is a gradient.
 I can only imagine how much sweat, tears, bills and blood must’ve flown to turn big tech codebases from terrifying balls of mud into semi-manageable, buildable, linted, properly versioned, slightly-less-terrifying balls of mud.

-With the bias of hindsight, it’s easy to think of all of this as inevitable: There was a clear disconnect between the needs of corporations such as Google (who use highly modern C++, have automated tooling and testing, and modern infrastructure), and the (very strong) desire for backwards compatibility.
+With the bias of hindsight, it’s easy to think of all of this as inevitable: There was a clear disconnect between the needs of corporations such as Google (who use relatively modern C++, have automated tooling and testing, and modern infrastructure), and the (very strong) desire for backwards compatibility.

 You’ll notice that the main difference isn’t about C++ itself at all.
 The difference is tooling and the ability to build from versioned source in any clean, well-defined manner.
 Ideally, even the ability to deploy without needing to remember that one flag or environment variable the previous guy usually set to keep everything from imploding.

 A lot of people will tell you that tooling isn’t the responsibility of the C++ standard committee, and they are right.
-Tooling isn’t the responsibility of the C++ standard committee, because the C++ standard committee abdicates any responsibility for it (it focuses on specifications for the C++ language, not on concrete implementations).
+Tooling isn’t the responsibility of the C++ standard committee, because the C++ standard committee abdicates any responsibility for it (it focuses on specifications for the C++ language, not on concrete implementations)7.
 This is by design, and it’s hard to blame them considering the legacy baggage.
 C++ is a standard unifying different implementations.

 That said, if there’s one thing which Go got right, it’s that tooling matters.
 C++, in comparison, is from a prehistoric age before linters were invented.
 C++ has no unified build system, it has nothing even close to a unified package management system, it is incredibly hard to parse and analyze (this is terrible for tooling), and is fighting a horrifying uphill battle against Hyrum’s Law for every change that needs to be made.

-There’s a massive, growing rift between those two factions, and I honestly don’t see it closing anytime soon.
 The C++ committee seems pretty committed (committeed, if you will) to maintaining backwards compatibility, no matter the cost.

 Consequences